 The future of Social Security is unpredictable to say the least.

-In fact, Pew Research Center reports that half of both the Millennial and Gen X workforce already dismiss Social Security as a viable source of their future retirement income.(1) Meanwhile some Baby Boomers—who are counting on the benefits—have seen the full retirement age climb to 67, forcing them to reconsider when and how to exit their careers.(2)
+In fact, Pew Research Center reports that most workers doubt that Social Security will be much help as a source of retirement income.1 Meanwhile some baby boomers—who are counting on the benefits—have seen the full retirement age climb to 67, forcing them to reconsider when and how to exit their careers.2

 Whether you’re just starting your career or you’re getting ready to clock out for the last time, avoid future surprises by arming yourself with a clear understanding of how Social Security works.

 I’ve answered seven common questions about Social Security: